blakeMilner/deblurTC/README.md

 == Background ==
 ================

-Image deblurring and alignment using a series of images (from dozens to thousands).
+This package performs image deblurring and alignment using a series of images (from dozens to thousands).
 This method is highly effective for series of many low exposure images that contiain blurring or spatial shifting of an object of interest.
 This task has classically been carried out using cross-correlation for and subsequent averaging.
 However, this method fails when the images are too noisy; perfect alignment of frames is impossible in this case and the benefit of averaging is limited. deblurTC utilizes a method in which alignment of images